MarkusMusch/backtest/README.md

 ### Writing a Strategy

 We utilize the *Strategy Design Pattern* to provide a unified interface for applying different trading strategies in backtests.
 The actual logic of each individual trading strategy is implemented in a derived class of the interface and therefore easily interchangeable.
-For this purpose, we implement an abstract class called "Strategy", that only implements the methods that all strategies have in common, namely ```_long```, ```_short```, ```_close_long_trade``` and ```_close_short_trade```.
+For this purpose, we implement an abstract class called *Strategy*, that only implements the methods that all strategies have in common, namely ```_long```, ```_short```, ```_close_long_trade``` and ```_close_short_trade```.
 At the same time, it also provides two abstract methods ```next_candle_setup``` and ```next_candle_trade``` that provide the interface for users of this class, which have to be implemented by each derived class.

 Our example is a strategy that bets on the continuation of an ongoing trend.
 If the market is in an up-trend, and certain criteria are met, the strategy enters a long trade to profit from the continuation of the up-trend.
 In the same way, we enter a short trade if the market is in an ongoing down-trend.

 Whilst the abstract strategy class is in the *backtest/src* directory, the actual implementation of a particular strategy is in the *backtest/src/strategies* directory.

 So, to implement our trend continuation strategy, we create a new file in the *backtest/src/strategies* directory.
-In our case it is called ContinuationTrade.py.
-In this file we implement the trade logic in a class that inherits from Strategy.
+In our case it is called *ContinuationTrade.py*.
+In this file we implement the trade logic in a class that inherits from *Strategy*.

 <p align="center">
   <img src="https://github.com/MarkusMusch/backtest/blob/main/images/Strategy_UML.png"
   width=50%>
 </p>

-The Strategy base class has two abstract methods that we have to implement in our child class.
+The *Strategy* base class has two abstract methods that we have to implement in our child class.

 The ```next_candle_setup``` and ```next_candle_trade``` methods give a public interface for our backtest modules.